oroinc/documentation/user_guide/create_entity_fields.rst

 Many to One Relations
 ^^^^^^^^^^^^^^^^^^^^^

-If "Many to one" type has been chosen for a field, its *General Information* section will contain **Target Entity** property.
+If the "Many to one" type has been chosen for a field, its *General Information* section will contain the **Target Entity** property.
 It specifies to a record of which entity records of the chosen entity can be tied.
 (For example, many users can belong to the same business unit).